If you’re wondering if airplanes have brakes, the answer is yes.

 When the pilot presses on the plane’s brake pedal or activates the auto brake system, actuators in the brake move a piston.

 This piston squeezes the rotating and stationary discs in the plane’s brakes, which generates friction that slows the wheel’s rotation.

 The friction generated between the discs creates heat.
 As the plane’s kinetic energy converts to heat energy, the brakes absorb large amounts of heat, acting as a heat sink.

-Have Airplanes Always Had Brakes?
+Airplanes Haven’t Always Had Brakes